Kong/docs.konghq.com/app/enterprise/1.5-x/developer-portal/administration/applications.md

 ## How to manage Developer Applications from Kong Manager

 Developers can create applications from Kong Portal.
 An application can apply to any number of Services.
 This is called a Service Contract.
-In order for application to be used against a service, the Service Contract must have a status of “Approved.”
-To enable auto approval for all new Service Contracts on ,
+In order for the application to be used against a service, the Service Contract must have a status of “Approved.”
+To enable auto-approval for all new Service Contracts.

 ### View all Application Contracts for an Application